 Instructions

-3. Remove from heat and mix in ricotta cheese
+Remove skillet from heat and mix in ricotta and Parmesan until combined.

 Notes